availproject/avail-light/README.md

 - The WebSocket JSON-RPC server is in progress, but its design is still changing.
 - An informant.
 - A telemetry client (mostly copy-pasted from Substrate and substrate-telemetry).

-The networking has been copy-pasted from Substrate.
+- An unfinished new networking stack.

 The following isn't done yet: